 Trying to encourage and build a sense of community among students in a course can be challenging.
 However, all of the work doesn’t have to be reserved for the physical classroom.

-Microsoft Teams is a great tool for faculty seeking new ways to increase student engagement, foster collaboration and enhance learning in their courses – all in one interactive online hub.
-The platform allows your students to connect to one another and also to you, while also have the ability to organize course materials, share additional resources and more.
+Microsoft Teams is a great tool for faculty seeking new ways to increase student engagement, foster collaboration and enhance learning in their courses – all in one interactive hub.
+The platform allows your students to connect to one another and to you, while also having the ability to organize course materials, share additional resources and more.